CraftInsights/Portfolio/README.md

 Exclusive perks.
 Early access.
 Epic rewards.
 Adventure with us four or more times and earn your place in our all-new club for the greatest travellers on Earth.
-Click the link below to see a trainning module built with Articulate 360!
+Click the link below to see a training module built with Articulate 360!

 > Link: https://gadventuresglcub.netlify.app/